Shaheed Ganj Mosque: British rule and demolition of the mosque

 After British colonial occupation of the Punjab in 1849, The Mosque became an issue between Muslims and Sikhs again.
 Muslims protested against the Sikh occupation Shaheed Ganj Mosque.
 On April 17, 1850, Nur Ahmed, a Muslim resident of Lahore, claimed to be a mutawallī (trustee) of the mosque and filed a case in Punjab High Court.
 Nur Ahmed filed several suits between 1853 and 1883 to recover the Shaheed Ganj Mosque, but courts maintained the status quo.

 On 29 June 1935, the Sikhs announced that they would demolish the Shaheed Ganj Mosque.
 Several thousand Muslims assembled in front of the mosque to protect it and Anjuman-i Tahaffuz-i Masjid Shahidganj (Organization for the protection of the Shaheedgunj Mosque) was formed.
 Sir Herbert Emerson, the Governor of the Punjab, tried to negotiate to find mutually acceptable solution.
-But, on the night of 7 July 1935 the [ikhs demolished the mosque, minutes of British India Privy Council say "by or with the connivance of its Sikh custodians", leading to riots and disorder in Lahore.
+But, on the night of 7 July 1935 the Sikhs demolished the mosque, minutes of British India Privy Council say "by or with the connivance of its Sikh custodians", leading to riots and disorder in Lahore.